ElvenTools/elven-tools-website/src/docs/common-problems.md

 **Problem**: The public API which is in use by default isn't responding on time  \
 **Cause**: The problem occurs when the network isn't responding fast.
 There is a limit of 10 seconds.
 Then the connection is closed.  \
 **Solution**: You could try again, and if a couple of tries don't help, you would need to change the API provider.
 Check how [here](https://www.elven.tools/docs/recipes.html#custom-api-endpoints).
 Or you can wait some time for the public API to be in better shape.

+### Problems with the CLI and system permissions

+**Problem**: The `npm install elven-tools -g` throws an error related to permissions on the system.  \
+**Cause**: Global instalation uses global system directories.
+Sometimes system users don't have access to them.
+It depends on the system's setup.  \
+**Solution**: You can try to use tools like [nvm](https://github.com/nvm-sh/nvm) for better management of the npm versions and permissions.
+Or you can also try to fix the problem, the solutions are described here: [Resolving EACCES permissions errors when installing packages globally](https://docs.npmjs.com/resolving-eacces-permissions-errors-when-installing-packages-globally).
+You can also try to run elven-tools using `npx`.
+For example: `npx elven-tools deploy nft-minter`.